mjfusa/OfficeDocs-MicrosoftSearch/MicrosoftSearch/tableau-cloud-connector.md

 >[!NOTE]
 >Tableau's ACL ([Effective permissions - Tableau](https://help.tableau.com/current/server/en-us/permission_effective.htm?_gl=1*lugib7*_ga*MTk1OTAyNzg0MS4xNzIxMTIwMzA4*_ga_8YLN0SNXVS*MTczNjQ5MjkxMy41OC4xLjE3MzY0OTQ2OTMuMC4wLjA.)) system uses a layered evaluation mechanism to calculate users' effective permissions.
 When you select "**Only people with access to this data source**" while configuring the Tableau Cloud Graph Connector, the connector applies a logic similar to Tableau’s native ACL system.
 This ensures that the content indexed by the Graph Connector is **not overshared** with users who do not have appropriate permissions within Tableau Cloud Sites.
 This image shows the specific rules are applied to determine which permissions govern the content and which users are authorized to access it.![The workflow of Tableau Graph cCnnector ACL](media/tableau-connector-acl-workflow.png)
 > - For admin users, they are always ALLOWED.
-> - If the user is a “deny user”, part of a “deny group” or in a “deny group set” , the user is DENIED.
+> - If the user is a “denied user”, part of a “denied group” or in a “denied group set” , the user is DENIED.
-> - If the user is a project leader or a content owner, the user is is ALLOWED.
+> - If the user is a project leader or a content owner, the user is ALLOWED.
 > - If the user is an “allowed user”, part of an “allowed group” or in an “allowed group set”, the user is ALLOWED.
 > - If none of the above conditions are satisfied, the user is DENIED.